Townsend Church of England School is a Voluntary Aided School and it is the school Governors who decide who will be admitted to the school.

 Should there be over-subscription within any one priority group within a category, then the deciding factor in that priority group will be the distance from the school to the home.
 This distance will be measured by the County Council with a computerised mapping system using the method described in the County admission literature.
 (The ?Moving On? book).
 Those with the shortest journey by a designated route will be given priority.

 Should you not be offered a place, you have a legal right of Appeal against the Governors’ decision to an independent panel.
 In this event, you should first contact the Head Teacher.
+HCC have published a timeline for appeals and this can be viewed here:

 Post 16 Admissions (Year 12 and Year 13 – 6th Form)